lucia-auth/lucia/documentation/collection/integration/astro/start-here/quick-start.md

 The same page will also handle form submissions.

-We'll use `username` as the provider id and the username as the provider user id.
-This tells Lucia to find a user that was created using username/password auth method where the unique identifier is the username.
-Create a new session if the password is valid, and store the session id.
+We’ll use the key created in the previous section to reference the user and authenticate them by validating the password.
+As such, "username" will be the provider id and the username will be the provider user id for `validateKeyPassword()`, which will return the key's user if the password is valid.
+Create a new session if the password is valid.

 ```astro
 ---